-Blue on map.
+Light blue on map.
 Park at Breakwater.
 Bus no.2

 Starting at the café at the Breakwater, take the north arm of the circular road around the rock to the junction of the sea wall with the land; a footpath is indicated on the right.
 Follow the steep upper path (the lower one has been lost in a landslide) past the upright railway lines planted by the Germans as an invasion obstacle and go to the roadway at the end.
 Turn right, following the lane downhill.
 Or take the path through a copse of trees planted on the slope below the road.
 You will come to Fliquet slip and its tower, the first of its kind built in 1793.